Do you think IIT Guwahati certified course can help you in your career?

 In this article, we are going to discuss the Layered Structure of the operating system in detail.

-What is Layered Structure of Operating System?
+What is the Layered Structure of an Operating System?

 Why Layering in Operating Systems?